isc-projects/stork/README.md

 # Stork

-Stork is a new project led by ISC with the aim of delivering an ISC BIND 9 and ISC Kea DHCP use and monitoring dashboard.
+Stork is an open source ISC project providing a monitoring application and dashboard for ISC BIND 9 and ISC Kea DHCP.

 It is intended to be a spiritual successor of the earlier attempts - Kittiwake and Anterius.

 It is currently in rapid development, with monthly releases with new features.